Tree Fell on Your House, Yard, or Street in Greensboro, NC?

 Confirm scope in writing before work starts

-Removal vs. tarping vs. stabilization, debris haul vs. leave-on-site, stump grinding included or separate, and how the crew will handle damage to lawn or hardscape during access.
+Removal vs. tarping vs. stabilization, debris haul vs. leave-on-site, and how the crew will handle damage to lawn or hardscape during access.

 Common Piedmont species and their typical failure modes